stephenswat/smite/README.md

       require exactly 45 steps.
   * `measurements/` †: Measured results taken on a GPU.
 Can be re-generated if the `cuda/` project can be built and if an NVIDIA GPU is available.
+    * `synced/` †: Measured using explicit warp-level synchronisation, used for graphs in the paper.
-    * `data_XXX_YY.csv` †: Contains measurement data as well as simulation data for distribution `XXX` with `YY` concurrent parallel jobs.
+      * `XXX_YY.csv` †: Contains measurement data as well as simulation data for distribution `XXX` with `YY` concurrent parallel jobs.
 The column `i` is an index column, `sim_simt` is the SIMT cost of the Monte Carlo simulation, `sim_mimt` is the MIMD cost of the Monte Carlo simulation, `mea_simt` is the SIMT timing measured on the GPU, and `mea_mimt` is the MIMD timing measured on the same GPU.
+    * `unsynced/` †: Measured without explicit warp-level synchronisation, files are in the same format as in `synced/`.
   * `models/` †: Pre-computed models, can be re-generated using Python, although this may take some time.
     * `model_XXX_YY.csv` †: Contains modelled probabilities for distribution